Find the answers to frequently asked questions about Austin Pets Alive! and our lifesaving work here.

 If you continue to have problems submitting your application or finding the email about orientation, please let us know by emailing [email protected].

 Due to the nature of working with live animals in a stressful environment, we do have an age limit and cannot authorize children 11 and under to volunteer – though we do appreciate their philanthropic spirit!
 Children 12-15 years of age must volunteer with their oriented parent or legal guardian.
-Children 16-17 years of age may volunteer on their own once their parent or legal guardian has completed orientation and submitted a parent waiver allowing their child to volunteer unsupervised.
-The parent volunteering with their child must also undergo APA!
-Volunteer Orientation and onboarding in order to comply with our policies and safety protocols.
+Children 16-17 years of age may volunteer on their own once completing the full volunteer onboarding process.

 We do not offer this type of opportunity to un-oriented volunteers.
 The shelter can be a stressful place for animals, offering the potential for an animal to act out in a manner that could be unsafe for a person, the animal, or both.
 Our volunteers are trained on the proper way to handle animals in this environment, and because our first priority is to keep these animals safe, we do require each volunteer to go through orientation.

 Absolutely!
 On any given day, we need roughly 300 volunteers so we can meet our animals’ most basic needs.
 While we do have staff, volunteers are the lifeblood of this organization.
-With roughly 500 animals at just our main facility – not to mention the thousands in foster – along with fundraising efforts, fostering needs, and a plethora of other needs, there is never a shortage of things we can use help with!
+With hundreds of animals in our care, via onsite and in foster, along with fundraising efforts, fostering needs, and a plethora of other needs, there is never a shortage of things we can use help with.

 You can!
 Most of our events are off-site and held at fun venues around the Austin area.
 We also offer plenty of from-home volunteer opportunities.

-At this time we are not offering hours for those seeking community service hours for a pending or completed court case.
-Please check back at a later time.
+We do not offer hours to those seeking community service hours for a pending or completed court case.

-If you are seeking community service hours for school, an organization, or personal pleasure, please follow the steps above for How do I become an APA! volunteer?
-You will be in charge of any documentation, including tracking your volunteer hours on your own time sheet.
-You may request that an APA! supervisor initial your time sheet at the end of our volunteer commitment.
-If you require other documentation of your volunteer hours including APA! letterhead, please contact [email protected] before beginning your service.
+If you are seeking community service hours for school, an organization, or personal pleasure, please follow the steps under the FAQ: How do I become an APA!
+Volunteer?
+You will be in charge of any documentation, including tracking your volunteer hours.
+Should you need a signature to verify your volunteer hours please email [email protected] to coordinate.

 We ask that all volunteers commit to at least monthly service.
-The activities you will be eligible for will be dependent on your volunteer time commitment, availability, and interests.
-Our volunteer management system (myVolunteerPage.com) has a licensing fee for each user, so we regularly remove volunteers who do not actively volunteer each month.
-Volunteers who have not volunteered within the last 6 months may need to re-complete some of the on-boarding and program specific training prior to regaining full volunteer access.
-Those who have not volunteered within the last year will be asked to re-complete the orientation and on-boarding process.
+However, volunteers who have not volunteered within the last 6 months may need to re-complete some of the on-boarding and program specific training prior to regaining full volunteer access.
+Those who have not volunteered within the last year will be asked to re-complete the orientation and onboarding process.

-A dog foster home is an extension of an animal shelter’s lifesaving capacity made possible through partnerships with the public.
-Through fostering, members of the public provide temporary shelter, food, care, and love for dogs in need.
-These dogs may be dogs already in custody who need some extra TLC, dogs who are at risk of being killed at other shelters, or dogs who have nowhere else to go, and ultimately, foster homes serve as the temporary bridge between these at-risk situations and a furever home.
+A foster home is an extension of a shelter’s lifesaving capacity made possible through partnerships with the public.
+Through fostering, members of the public provide temporary shelter, care, and love for pets in need and serve as their bridge to a forever home.

 We ask that you keep your foster dog until adoption, but we require a minimum two week commitment (although there are frequently shorter-term options available).
 We are unable to predict how long it will take for your foster dog to be adopted as it is case specific.
-Young puppies are typically adopted very quickly, while adult dogs can take 1-2 months and sometimes longer.
+Young puppies are typically adopted very quickly, while adult dogs can take a few weeks and sometimes longer.

 Our fosters need to be at least 18 years old.
 However, we do have a Teen Foster Program.
 Get in touch with us at [email protected] to learn more.

-Yes, but since many of our foster dogs do come directly from other shelters, we cannot always guarantee the temperament or health of any animals.
-We do our best to provide our fosters with as much information as possible before they bring the dog into their homes, and then work with our fosters to learn more about the dog as they are in foster.
+We do our best to provide our fosters with as much information as possible before they bring a foster dog into their homes and then work with our fosters to learn more about the dog and their in-home behaviors.

 A virtual foster offers love, care, and support from near and far.
 They won't always have their VF dog in their home with them, like a foster home provides.
 The VF role is more of an advocacy role.